1tech23/Projects/OneDE/OneDE-0.0.1/README.md

 ![](https://stumpwm.github.io/images/stumpwm-logo-stripe.png)
+The above link is for StumpWM, not OneDE.
 # The Stump Window Manager
 ![](https://travis-ci.org/stumpwm/stumpwm.svg)
-Stumpwm is a window manager written entirely in Common Lisp.
+OneDE is a window manager written entirely in Common Lisp.
 It attempts to be highly customizable while relying entirely on the keyboard for input.
 You will not find buttons, icons, title bars, tool bars, or any of the other conventional GUI widgets.